-With a national championship already won by the Claremont-Mudd-Scripps women’s golf team this spring, CMS tennis and track & field are the next teams up with NCAA championship aspirations.
+With national championships already won by the Claremont-Mudd-Scripps women’s golf and women's tennis teams this spring, CMS track & field is the next team up with NCAA championship aspirations.
 CMC and CMS are hosting the tennis National Championships May 21-26 at the Biszantz Family Tennis Center.
 The NCAA Track & Field Championships are May 24-26 in La Crosse, Wis.

 Track & Field